pranaykasturi/mosaik-heatpump/docs/models/hotwatertank.rst

 Parametrization of the model
 ----------------------------

-The schematic of the hot water tank model is shown in figure 3.9.
+The schematic of the hot water tank model is shown in the figure below.
 The dimensions of the tank are specified in terms of its height, and either the volume or diameter.
 The tank can be parametrized with sensors in the model to record its temperature.
 The initial temperature of all the